NEIGHBORS…. IT’S NOT TOO LATE

 - Improve neighborhood safety and build disaster preparedness.

-The Association Board meetings are on the second Wednesday of the month at 7pm.
-Meeting location is at the Trinity Community Church (west side of office building) 1675 Grand Avenue in San Rafael on months of January, April, July and October.
+The Association Board Meetings are on the second Wednesday of the month at 7pm.
+Meeting location is at the Trinity Community Church (west side of office building) 1675 Grand Avenue in San Rafael in the months of January, April, July and October.
 You are encouraged to join a committee to help organize an event or give ideas for events, activities or community projects you would like to see.

 Annual Membership Dues

 Anyone who resides within the Dominican neighborhood of San Rafael is welcome to join the Neighborhood Association for $30 a year.
-The nominal dues fund our Annual Ice Cream Social, the February Cocktail Party at the Marin Tennis Club, a bi-annual newsletter and the DBCNA Annual Business meeting that hosts special events that serve our community as a whole, such as the Security Forum that was held this past year.
-Join us and help by participating in your community and supporting our mission.
+The nominal dues fund our Annual Ice Cream Social, the February Cocktail Party at the Marin Tennis Club, a bi-annual newsletter and the DBCNA Annual Business meeting that hosts special events that serve our community as a whole, such as the Security Forum, Chipper Days, Fire Safety Seminars, and more.
+Join us and participate in your community.

 P.O.
 Box 151702